AngelosPsy/EPPR/Lecture2/index.md

 - Crude description: 2 dimensional vectors
 - You need to define a matrix by using the function matrix()

->- Why don't you check what happens whtn byrow is set to TRUE?
+>- Why don't you check what happens whan byrow is set to TRUE?

 ----